Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.4.md

 ### R5: Stables

 Visitors who bring mounts, sled dogs, pack animals, or pets to Revel’s End can keep their animals here.
 The prison doesn’t supply food for animals, however.
+Currently the stables are empty, but the smell of animal waste is pungent.
+You imagine this area has not been cleaned for a long time, coupled with the constant damp and wet weather makes for a rather unpleasant space.

 ### R6: Mess Hall

 Prison personnel dine here.
 Tables and benches fill the room, and dishes and dulled cutlery are stored in cabinets along the south wall.
 The mess hall serves breakfast, lunch, and dinner.
 The characters can meet here without arousing any suspicion.
+The walls are lined with some very old looking candle brackets, each one lit by the continual flame spells that can be suppressed or activated by uttering the command word, “lights.”

 ### R7: Councilors’ Quarters